koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 We can report memory usage including hot pages in collectNodeMetric().

 The calculation formulas of node, pod and container are as follows.

 MemFree: free and unallocated memory
 NodeMemWithColdPage: cold page size in page cache of node

 node memory usage: nodeMemWithHotPageUasge=MemTotal-MemFree-NodeMemWithColdPage

-pod memory usage: podMemWithHotPageUasge=m.InactiveAnon + m.ActiveAnon + m.Unevictable+PodMemWithHotPageSize
+pod memory usage: podMemWithHotPageUasge=PodInactiveAnon + PodActiveAnon + PodUnevictable+PodMeMwithHotPageSize

-container memory usage: containerMemWithHotPageUasge=m.InactiveAnon + m.ActiveAnon + m.Unevictable+ContainerMemWithHotPageSize
+container memory usage: containerMemWithHotPageUasge=ContainerInactiveAnon + ContainerActiveAnon + ContainerUnevictable+ContainerMemWithHotPageSize

 The same process is executed pod informer to report memory usage.
 Do not repeat.